justdataplease/medium-sky/Readme.md

 To use, you need to do the following actions:

-1) You need to subscribe to medium.com api [rapidapi](https://rapidapi.com/nishujain199719-vgIfuFHZxVZ/api/medium2) (you get 150 requests per month for free - this app will work for free if you have less than 148 articles)
+1) You need to subscribe to medium.com api [rapidapi](https://rapidapi.com/nishujain199719-vgIfuFHZxVZ/api/medium2) (you get 150 requests per month for free - if you want to analyze all your articles, this app will work for free if you have less than 148 articles)
 2) Copy paste .env_sample to .env and paste you X-RapidAPI-Key that you will find [here](https://rapidapi.com/nishujain199719-vgIfuFHZxVZ/api/medium2).
 3) Install requirements <br>